Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Method

 \subsection{Ionized impurity density profile}

-Ionized impurities refer to impurities with ionized atoms regardless of whether the carriers are depleted, including donors (doped) and acceptors (already existing in $p$-type Ge crystal).
-To model the physical processes in the RCC layer, we first need to establish the ionized impurity density profiles.
-For acceptor impurities, we assume a constant density~\cite{dai_modeling_2023}.
-For donor impurities, which are introduced through thermal diffusion at the $n^+$ electrode, this work follows the calculations described in Reference~\cite{dai_modeling_2023}.
-Therefore, the net ionized impurity density profile throughout the crystal is described by
+Ionized impurities refer to impurities with ionized atoms regardless of whether the carriers are depleted, including donors and acceptors.
+The ionized impurity density profiles govern the electric field and the physical processes within the RCC layer.

+The initial acceptor impurity density is established during crystal growth, though external contaminants may enter during fabrication.
+This results in a complex three-dimensional distribution that is impossible to predict via first-principles modeling and difficult to measure experimentally after processing.
+Fortunately, this distribution can be inferred through capacitance-voltage measurements~\cite{hagemann_determination_2024}.
+In contrast, donor impurities are introduced primarily through lithium thermal diffusion from the $n^+$ electrode.
+The resulting profile is described by the complementary error function (erfc), representing the solution to the diffusion equation for a semi-infinite medium with a constant surface concentration.
+The saturated surface lithium concentration and the diffusion coefficient are modeled by empirical Arrhenius-type fits taken from the literature~\cite{sangster_ge-_1997,fuller_diffusion_1953,fuller_mobility_1954,dai_modeling_2023}.